 The only way for CBD consumers to get the right product for their desired results is to do some research.
 This step-by-step guide will make it easier for you to make the right choice.

-If you’re considering making a CBD product purchase, the first thing you need to know is what kind of relief you’re seeking.
-CBD is an effective treatment for a wide variety of ailments, but not all strains and delivery methods suit each purpose.
+If you’re considering making a CBD product purchase, the first thing you need to be able to answer is why.
+Research is underway to determine CBD is an effective treatment for a wide variety of ailments, but these are not yet complete.
+Additionally, not all strains and delivery methods suit each purpose.
 Plus, CBD is not the right answer for every situation, regardless of what the media is telling you.

 Step 2: Should You Buy Isolate Or Full-Spectrum?

-Full Spectrum, or “full plant” comes with the total complement of medicinal promise that is cannabis medicine.
+Full Spectrum, or “full plant” comes with the total complement of medicinal ingredients in cannabis medicine.
 These include: cannabinoids, terpenes, and flavonoids.
 The interaction of all of the components is believed to have superior medicinal power over the individual parts, through a process called The Entourage Effect.

 Isolate CBD is the name given to purest form of CBD products.
 The cannabinoid, CBD, has been extracted from the plant to the exclusion of other cannabinoids or terpenes and flavonoids.
 It comes as a powder or a hardened, rock-like substance.

 The generally accepted rule is that full spectrum is medicinally superior to an isolate.
 This is due to the Entourage Effect.
 There may, however, be cases where an isolate is more appropriate.
-Pediatrics would be one case; if the child’s condition is treated by CBD, there is no need for THC.
+Pediatrics would be one case; if the child’s condition is treated by CBD, it may be unnecessary to add in THC.
 Isolates also allow you to increase the CBD concentration and accurately manage dosage, which is important for all patients.
 Finally, CBD isolate products include powders that can be stirred into beverages, making this an easily transportable choice.